-If you stop taking Fluoxetine capsules
+If you stop taking Fluoxetine Capsules

-- Do not stop taking Fluoxetine capsules without asking your doctor first, even when you start to feel better.
-It is important that you keep taking your medicine. - Make sure you do not run out of capsules.

-You may notice the following effects (withdrawal effects) when you stop taking Fluoxetine capsules: dizziness; tingling feelings like pins and needles; sleep disturbances (vivid dreams, nightmares, inability to sleep); feeling restless or agitated; unusual tiredness or weakness; feeling anxious; nausea/vomiting (feeling sick or being sick); tremor (shakiness); headaches.
+Do not stop taking Fluoxetine without asking your doctor first, even when you start to feel better.
+It is important that you keep taking your medicine.
+Make sure you do not run out of you may notice the following effects (withdrawal effects) when you stop taking Fluoxetine: dizziness, tingling feelings like pins and needles; sleep disturbances (vivid dreams, nightmares, inability to sleep); feeling restless or agitated; unusual tiredness or weakness; feeling anxious; nausea/vomiting (feeling sick or being sick); tremor (shakiness); headaches.

-Most people find that any symptoms on stopping Fluoxetine capsules are mild and disappear within a few weeks.
+Most people find that any symptoms on stopping Fluoxetine are mild and disappear within a few weeks.
 If you experience symptoms when you stop treatment, contact your doctor.

-When stopping Fluoxetine capsules, your doctor will help you to reduce your dose slowly over one or two weeks - this should help reduce the chance of withdrawal effects.
+When stopping Fluoxetine, your doctor will help you to reduce your dose slowly over one or two weeks- this should help reduce the chance of withdrawal effects.

-If you have any further questions on the use of this product, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.